-At the time of writing the following email, I’d decided to stay and try to work it out with my ex.
+At the time of writing the following email, I had decided to stay and try to work it out with my ex.
 I’m giving him a huge benefit of the doubt by promising him that I will stay in the marriage and wait for his return from deployment at our home as usual.
-I’d confronted him about his use of verbal abuse, and he wavered back and forth between caring and not caring about my concerns.
+I had confronted him about his use of verbal abuse, and he wavered back and forth between caring and not caring about my concerns.
 In hindsight, he did not care at all.
 He pretended to care so I wouldn’t leave the marriage while he was deployed.

 During his deployment, Will called often.
 The morning of this email, we’d gotten into an argument on the phone.
 He called back after I hung up on his yelling ass, and we tried to discuss what caused the argument.
 The second conversation also went south when he re-started calling military women “fucking whores” and segued into calling me a “fucking whore”.

-After hanging up on him again, I sent him an email describing what he already knew – what we’d discussed times before.
-I’d described my military rape to him and asked him to not call me a “fucking whore” more than once, but during our second conversation of the morning, he acted as if I’d never told him word one.
+After hanging up on him again, I sent him an email describing what he already knew – what we’d discussed multiple times before.
+I’d described my military rape to him and asked him not to call me a “fucking whore” more than one time for sure – but during our second conversation of the morning, he acted as if I’d never told him word one.
 He tried to accuse me, a “fucking whore” of cheating on him WITH MY RAPIST.

-At this point in my relationship, I understood SOME things about abuse. but I did not know I was wasting my time writing this email, wasting my time explaining myself to him.
-By writing the email, I am hoping that he “gets it” this time because he’s promised to work with me, but that’s not going to happen.
+At this point in my relationship, I understood SOME things about abuse. but I did not know I was wasting my time writing this email, wasting my time when I explained myself to him.
+By writing the following email, I am hoping that he “gets it” this time because he’s promised to work with me.
+But that’s not going to happen.